On two-sided skew braces: Weakly trivial skew braces

 \begin{corollary} Let $A$ be a weakly trivial skew brace, then $(A,+)$ is soluble if and only if $(A,\circ)$ is soluble.
 In that case, their derived lengths coincide and $A$ is soluble as a skew brace. \end{corollary} \begin{proof} Consider the subdirect product $\iota:A\to A/A^2\times A/A^2_\op$, which implies that $\iota:(A,+)\to (A/A^2,+)\times (A/A^2_\op,+)$ and $\iota:(A,\circ)\to (A/A^2,\circ)\times (A/A^2_\op,\circ)$ are subdirect products of groups.
 As $(A/A^2,+)\times (A/A^2_\op,+)\cong (A/A^2,\circ)\times (A/A^2_\op,\circ)$, the first part of the statement follows from \cref{lem: derived length subdirect product}.
 Now if $A$ has a soluble additive subgroup, so does $A/A_\op^2$.
 In particular, $A/A_\op^2$ is soluble.
 As $A/A^2$ is trivial, hence soluble, we conclude that $A/A^2\times A/A_\op^2$, and therefore also $A$, is soluble. \end{proof} The proof of \cref{cor: derived length weakly trivial} can easily be adapted to prove the following corollary. \begin{corollary} Let $A$ be a weakly trivial skew brace, then $(A,+)$ is nilpotent if and only if $(A,\circ)$ is nilpotent.
-In that case, their nilpotency classes coincide and the skew brace $A$ is left and right nilpotent. \end{corollary} \begin{proposition} Let $A$ be a weakly trivial skew brace, then the following are equivalent: \begin{enumerate} \item $A$ is left nilpotent, \item $A$ is right nilpotent, \item $A$ is strongly nilpotent. \end{enumerate} \end{proposition} \begin{proof} For any skew brace, 3 is equivalent to 1+2 by \cref{theorem: left right strong nilpotency}.
+In that case, their nilpotency classes coincide and the skew brace $A$ is left and right nilpotent. \end{corollary} \begin{proposition} Let $A$ be a weakly trivial skew brace, then the following are equivalent: \begin{enumerate} \item $A$ is left nilpotent, \item $A$ is right nilpotent, \item $A$ is strongly nilpotent. \end{enumerate} \end{proposition} \begin{proof} For any skew brace, 3 holds whenever 1 and 2 hold by \cref{theorem: left right strong nilpotency}.
 Therefore, only the equivalence of 1 and 2 has to be proved.

 Assume that $A$ is left nilpotent.
-Then also $A/A_\op^2$ is left nilpotent.
-For almost trivial skew braces, both left and right nilpotency coincide with the nilpotency of the underlying group.
-In particular, $A/A_\op^2$ is right nilpotent.
-As $A/A^2$ is trivial hence also right nilpotent, it follows that $A/A^2\times A/A^2_\op$, and therefore also any of its subskew braces, is right nilpotent.
+Then the almost trivial skew brace $A/A_\op^2$ is left nilpotent, hence right nilpotent.
+As $A/A^2$ is trivial so right nilpotent, it follows that $A/A^2\times A/A^2_\op$, and therefore also its subskew brace $A$, is right nilpotent.
 The same argument can be used to show that right nilpotency implies left nilpotency. \end{proof}